by Anna Hicks

 Whether it’s Black Mountain or an old Civil War building, you are going to appreciate a wide lens when capturing your shots.
 Historic buildings and other historic sites are usually immense, and you want to be able to get everything in your image.
 If the day is bright and sunny, make sure to include a polarizing filter in your camera bag.
 This is the perfect way to ensure no pesky reflections in windows come through to ruin your shot.
 While editing can do a lot, it may not be able to take out those reflections.

-Remember, not every day is going to have the perfect conditions for taking the gorgeous shots you want to take.
-It is possible that the historic site you are photographing has bad light conditions, so never fail to bring your tripod with you.
-Not only does this make it possible to get panoramic images, but it helps when capturing images that have a smaller aperture, to help you get crystal clear details.
+Remember, not every day will have the perfect conditions for the gorgeous shots you want to take.
+It is possible that the historic site you are photographing has poor lighting conditions, so never fail to bring your tripod.
+Not only does this make it possible to capture panoramic images, but it also helps when capturing images with a smaller aperture, allowing you to get crystal-clear details.

 Use Varied Conditions

-Don’t just take your photos in the morning light, using varied conditions can make all the difference in the photos you get, and even the photos you decide to keep during editing.
+Don’t just take your photos in the morning light; using varied conditions can make all the difference in the photos you get, and even the photos you decide to keep during editing.
 Try returning to the site during the evening, in a different light, or even in different weather to get the best shots you can.
-For example, taking photos of historic sites at sunset can add a dramatic touch to your photo that might not have otherwise come across in different conditions.
+For example, taking photos of historic sites at sunset can add a dramatic touch to your photos that might not have come across in different lighting conditions.
 You can use Lightroom Presets to enhance the colors, depth, and composition of your photos.

 Taking photos of John’s Modern Cabins along old Route 66 in Missouri.